 If you’re like me, you look for every way you can to make your money go further during the holiday season.
 You look for every sale, every 2 for 1 special, anything you can to help you buy all of your holiday gifts.

-Well let me ask you a question, isn’t this the same challenge your employees have? *Hint* the answer is yes, so my next question to you is - isn’t this the perfect time of year to remind them of your employee discount programme?
+Well let me ask you a question, isn’t this the same challenge your employees have? *Hint* the answer is yes, so my next question to you is - isn’t this the perfect time of year to remind them of your employee discount program?

 It’s great throughout the year, but invaluable during the holiday season!